 - delegates and revokes the powers of the chief executive officer, defining their content, limits, and the procedures, if any, for exercising them.
-In accordance with the powers in force, granted by the board of directors in May 2014, the chief executive officer is vested with the broadest powers for the management of the Company, with the exception of those powers that are assigned otherwise by legal or regulatory provisions or by the Company's bylaws or which are reserved to the board of directors according to resolutions of the latter, which are described below; - receives, as well as the board of statutory auditors does, information from the chief executive officer regarding the activities carried out in the exercise of his powers, which are summarized in a special quarterly report.
-In particular, with regard to all the most significant transactions carried out using the powers of his office (including atypical or unusual transactions or ones with related parties whose approval is not reserved to the board of directors), the chief executive officer reports to the board on (i) the features of the transactions, (ii) the parties concerned and any relation they might have with the Group companies, (iii) the procedures for determining the considerations concerned, and (iv) the related effects on the income statement and the balance sheet; - determines, based on the analyses and proposals of the relevant committee, the remuneration policy of the directors and key executives; in implementing such policy, it determines, based on proposals of the committee and after consulting with the board of statutory auditors, the compensation of the chief executive officer and the other directors who hold specific offices and resolves upon the adoption of incentive plans aimed at the general management.
-In this respect, please note that the board of directors during the period between the months of February and April 2014 has approved the remuneration policy and the incentive plans for the top management and top executives; - on the basis of the information received, evaluates the adequacy of the Company's and the Group's organizational, administrative, and accounting structure.
-Such evaluation was last carried out in March 2015;
+In accordance with the powers in force, granted by the board of directors in May 2014, the chief executive officer is vested with the broadest powers for the management of the Company, with the exception of those powers that are assigned otherwise by legal or regulatory provisions or by the Company bylaws or which are reserved to the board of directors according to resolutions of the latter, which are described below; - · receives, as well as the board of statutory auditors does, information from the chief executive officer regarding the activities carried out in the exercise of his powers, which are summarized in a special quarterly report.
+In particular, with regard to all the most significant transactions carried out using the powers of his atypical (including or unusual transactions or ones with related parties whose approval is not reserved to the board of directors), the chief executive officer reports to the board on (i) the features of the transactions, (ii) the parties concerned and any relation they might have with the Group companies, (iii) the procedures for determining the considerations concerned, and (iv) the related effects on the income statement and the balance sheet; - determines, based on the analyses and proposals of the relevant committee, the remuneration policy of the directors and of the executives with strategic responsibilities; in implementing such policy, it determines, based on proposals of the committee and after consulting with the board of statutory auditors, the compensation of the chief executive officer and the other directors who hold specific offices and resolves upon the adoption of incentive plans aimed at the general management.
+In this respect, please note that the board of directors during the period between the months of February and April 2015 has approved the remuneration policy and the incentive plan for the chief executive officer/general manager, and for the top management;

-- resolves on changes to the general organizational structure proposed by the chief executive officer.
+- on the basis of the information received, evaluates the adequacy of the Company's and the Group's organizational, administrative, and accounting structure.
+Such evaluation was last carried out in March 2016; - resolves on changes to the general organizational structure proposed by the chief executive officer.
 It should be noted that in July 2014 the board of directors examined and approved the new Group organizational structure; - examines and approves the strategic, business and financial plans of the Company and of the Group, whose implementation monitors periodically.
-It should be noted that the approval of such plans took place in February 2014.
+It should be noted that the approval of the 2015-2019 business plan took place in February 2015, while in the following month of November, the board of directors approved the 2016-2020 business plan.
 In this regard, the current division of powers within the Company specifically provides that the board of directors resolves upon the approval of: - the annual budget and the business plan of the Group (which incorporate the annual budgets and long-term plans drafted by the Group companies); - strategic agreements, also defining upon proposal by the chief executive officer - the Company's and the Group's strategic objectives; - examines and approves in advance the transactions of the Company and of the Group that have a significant impact on their strategy, balance sheets, income statements, or cash flows, particularly in cases where they are concluded with related parties or otherwise characterized by a potential conflict of interests.